eriklennstrom/vs-foam-interns/src/components/icons/icon.md

 ## Usage

-The variant property adds the icon type.
+The icon property adds the icon type.
 Icons that are included are -

 `warning`, `circle-down`, `user-secret`, `arrow-down`, `arrow-alt-circle-down`